 The square is incredibly rich in history.
 In fact, the university was founded by Napoleon Bonaparte, and the library was once the seat of the government in the middle ages.
 Now, it’s a great place to come and hang out, watching the students go about their day amongst the series of beautiful buildings.

-Sadly, most of these buildings aren’t accessible for the public, but they’re still worth a visit and one of the top things to do in Pisa.
+Sadly, most of these buildings aren’t accessible to the public, but they’re still worth a visit and one of the top things to do in Pisa.

 Parco Don Bosco